 Both Ubuntu and Pop OS have stopped theming third-party app icons by default (a change I used this site to argue for).

 Read the Open letter

-Other app developers are invited to “sign” the letter or add a “please don’t theme” badge to their code repository pages.
+Other app developers are invited to “sign” the letter and add a “please don’t theme” badge to their code repository pages to promote the idea.